 The hollandaise sauce base includes vegan butter, corn starch and plant-based milk.
 This creates the bulk of the sauce and needs to be prepped before spicing and serving!

 In a small pot, melt the butter over medium heat.
 Once melted, whisk in corn starch until no clumps of starch remain.

 At this point, very slowly pour in the room temperature (or slightly warmer) plant-based milk while whisking continuously and vigorously.
-Add about 2 tbsp at a time and whisk thoroughly.
+Add about 2 tablespoons at a time and whisk thoroughly.

 Keep your pot over medium heat and continue whisking for another 1-2 minutes to give the starch some extra time to thicken.

 When the sauce is nicely thickened, remove from heat and whisk in the remaining ingredients.
 It takes a moment for the nutritional yeast to dissolve and become smooth.

 You’re now ready to serve your vegan hollandaise over vegetables like asparagus!